 Dr George Simon on the Ray Rice affair

 Dr George K Simon Jnr reflected on the Ray Rice affair a few days ago.
-Simon is a clinical psychologist whose work we often recommend on this blog, His audio broadcast where he shares his thoughts on the Ray Rice affair can be found here.* He says that the Ray Rice affair illustrates how society no longer values character enough.
+Simon is a clinical psychologist whose work we often recommend on this blog, His audio broadcast where he shares his thoughts on the Ray Rice affair can be found here.* [This link is broken and there is no replacement.
+Editors.]
+He says that the Ray Rice affair illustrates how society no longer values character enough.

 *By the way, when you listen to Dr Simon’s broadcasts you will hear a song at the beginning.
 It may not be everyone’s cup of tea music-wise, and for those of us who are not US citizens it may grate because of its American patriotism.
 My advice is: if you don’t like the song much, just let it pass and pay attention to his verbal message. 🙂

 George Simon’s weekly broadcast is called Character Matters.
 What does it mean to ‘value character’?
 It means to put a high value on what is (or used to be!) commonly known as ‘good character’ — the regular practice of virtues like respect and consideration for the rights and needs of others and for the wellbeing of society, truthfulness, courtesy, thrift, financial probity and responsibility, care for the poor and the weak in society, temperance, avoidance of vice, and choosing to work for long term improvements rather than short term gratification.

 If we are to assess the health of society, character decline is the enemy within.
 That is what Dr Simon says.
 He says that in his lifetime he has seen such a decline in character in society that it is mind boggling.

 Indigenous societies often put a high value on the wisdom of elders.
 I believe Dr Simon should be seen as one of western society’s elders, and listened to carefully.